Boeing Awarded $1.65B for 5 USAF Aircraft in FY10, Lacking Competition

 Small Business Impact

-The contract was awarded to The Boeing Company, a large prime contractor.
-There is no indication of small business participation or set-aside provisions in the provided data.
+This contract was awarded to The Boeing Company, a large prime contractor.
+There is no indication of small business participation in the provided data, suggesting this award did not directly benefit small businesses.

 Oversight & Accountability